Mahmoud-Italy/Lararoutes-lumen-custom-routes/README.md

   $router->delete('posts/{id}', 'PostController@destroy');
 </pre>

-We Can simple do this now
+We can simple do this now
 <pre>$app->apiResource('posts', 'PostController');</pre>

 However, you can also custom your routes as much as u want in Lararoutes\Lumen\CustomRoutes.php